Event Information for Band MembersClick the event name for information on staging time and location, uniform of the day, maps, etc.

 In 1896, Mr Edward Waterfield Hayward established the Christmas fantasy world of the 'Magic Cave' to provide a joyful community Christmas experience.
 Thirty-seven years later during the Great Depression in 1933 the first Christmas Pageant was held to escort Father Christmas to the Magic Cave.
 200,000 spectators came to watch that first Pageant, which featured eight floats and four bands and ran for around 40 minutes.
 The event now thrills over 320,000 excited parade-goers and a television audience with 1,700 volunteers, including some 63 floats, 15 bands, 164 clowns, dancing groups, and walking performers, all culminating in the arrival of Father Christmas.

 As noted above, the parade takes place in Adelaide.
 In addition to Adelaide we will visit/sightsee in Melbourne and Sydney.
-See the 2020 Detailed Australia Itinerary for examples of possible attractions.
+See the 2023 Detailed Australia Itinerary for attractions.

-An option "prequel extension" to New Zealand is available for those who want to explore a bit of that country.
-The New Zealand extension happens BEFORE the Australia part of the trip (this is reversed from the 2020 plan).
-Sightseeing in New Zealand may include some or all of Christchurch, Queenstown, Auckland, and the beautiful New Zealand countryside.
-See the 2020 Detailed New Zealand Itinerary for examples of possible attractions.
+An option extension to New Zealand is available for those who want to explore a bit of that country.
+Sightseeing in New Zealand may include some or all of Christchurch, Queenstown, and the beautiful New Zealand countryside.
+See the 2023 Detailed New Zealand Itinerary for attractions.

 The Board talks with members informally to get travel ideas, and there's no shortage of fun things to do.
 We've built a long-term travel plan using these criteria: